Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Related work

-Several studies have examined how correlated activity patterns can be induced in ANNs by enforcing topographic organization.
-One approach is end-to-end topographic training, which introduces topographic constraints directly into the training objective.
-It uses a joint loss term which combines the typical classification loss with an additional spatial loss to adjust the weights based on the distances between connected units, or to encourage similarity between nearby units.
-Initial work by \citet{jacobs1992computational} introduced a spatial loss in small-scale, fully connected networks, penalizing the weight magnitude proportionally to the physical distances between the two connecting units.
-As a result, adjacent units showed similar tuning and increased sparsity, likely due to fewer long-range connections. \citet{poli2023introducing} introduced a loss that forces an inverse relation between the pairwise activation similarity of convolutional filters and their spatial distances.
-This improved pruning robustness while maintaining classification performance. \citet{blauch2022connectivity} applied spatial penalties to recurrent layers, \citet{qian2024local} introduced lateral blending between neighboring convolutional filters, and \citet{keller2021} added topography to variational autoencoders, all producing cortical-like patterns.
+Several studies have examined how spatially organized response patterns, often accompanied by increased local correlations, can be induced in ANNs by applying topographic objectives.
+One approach is end-to-end topographic training, which introduces a topographic loss term directly into the training objective.
+Typically, a joint loss combines a task loss (e.g., cross-entropy for classification) with an additional topographic spatial term.
+Early work \citet{jacobs1992computational} introduced a spatial loss in small-scale, fully connected networks, penalizing the weight magnitude proportionally to the physical distances between the pre- and post-synaptic units’ assigned positions.
+As a result, adjacent units showed similar tuning.
+Others \citet[e.g.,][]{poli2023introducing} introduced a loss that enforces an inverse relationship between the activation similarity of spatially arranged convolutional filters and their distances.
+This improved robustness to pruning while maintaining task performance.
+Related approaches that produce cortical-like spatial organization include penalizing connections between spatially-remote units \citep{blauch2022connectivity}, introducing lateral pooling between neighboring filters \citep{qian2024local}, and adding topographic structure to variational autoencoders \citep{keller2021}.
+Topography can also emerge without an explicit spatial loss when kernels in deeper layers are defined as averages of partially overlapping kernels from a preceding layer, producing smooth transitions across kernel maps \citep{bashivan2025learning}.

-\citet{margalit2024unifying} used a different, hybrid approach by pre-optimizing unit locations based on their activation similarity computed from a pretrained model and then holding them fixed during training.
-This model reproduced both early and high-level visual cortical features and outperformed standard networks on biological benchmarks.
-Similarly, \citet{lu2025end} trained a fully topographic model without weight sharing by maximizing weight vector similarity between immediate neighboring units, showing that this model can reproduce spatial biases like center-periphery preferences.
+Other work used a hybrid approach \citet{margalit2024unifying}, in which unit locations are optimized based on activation similarity computed from a pretrained model and then held these locations fixed during subsequent training.
+This model reproduced spatial properties of both early and high-level visual cortical features and outperformed standard networks on biological benchmarks.
+Similarly, \citet{lu2025end} trained a fully topographic model by maximizing weight vector similarity between immediate neighboring units, and showed that the resulting networks capture spatial biases including center-periphery preferences.